- Global Komaba

 students who are interested in learning about, experiencing, and analyzing Japan from a variety of perspectives.
 The program offers courses in a number of areas, including cultural studies, history, literature, geography, politics, peacebuilding and environmental

 sciences.
-Students who register for the Global Studies in Asia Program will be given plenty of opportunities to interact with local students inside and outside of the classroom, especially students of Global Studies Program (GS) which is the sister program
+Students who register for the Global Studies in Asia Program will be given plenty of opportunities to interact with local students inside and outside of the classroom, especially students of the Global Studies Program (GS) which is the sister program

 of GSA.
 Upon acquiring the required credits in language learning and specialized courses, GSA students will be awarded an official certificate of completion issued by the Dean of the Faculty of Arts and Sciences.